whoward/docs/markdown/tutorials/java.md

 ```xml
 <suite name="ParallelTests" verbose="5" parallel="tests" thread-count="10">
 ```

+Don't forget to match the `thread-count` to your concurrency limit, as mentioned above.

 For more information about the options available for running parallel tests using TestNG, see the [TestNG website](http://testng.org/doc/documentation-main.html#parallel-running)